Cufflink: History

 Although the first cufflinks appeared in the 1600s, they did not become common until the end of the 18th century.
 Their development is closely related to that of the men's shirt.
 Men have been wearing shirt-like items of clothing since the invention of woven fabric 5,000 years BC.
 Although styles and methods of manufacturing changed, the underlying form remained the same: a tunic opened to the front with sleeves and collar.
 The shirt was worn directly next to the skin, it was washable and thereby protected the outer garments from contact with the body.
 Conversely, it also protected the skin against the rougher and heavier fabrics of jackets and coats by covering the neck and wrists.

-After the Middle Ages, the visible areas of the shirt (neck, chest, and wrists) became sites of decorative elements such as frills, ruffs, and embroidery.
+After the Middle Ages, the visible areas of the shirt (neck, chest, shoulder and wrists) became sites of decorative elements such as frills, ruffs, and embroidery.
 The cuffs were held together with ribbons, as collared, an early precursor of neckties.
 Frills that hung down over the wrist were worn at court and other formal settings until the end of the 18th century, whilst in the everyday shirts of the time, the sleeves ended with a simple ribbon or were secured with a button or a connected pair of buttons.

 In the 19th century, the former splendor of the aristocracy was superseded by the bourgeois efficiency of the newly employed classes.
 From then onward men wore a highly conventional wardrobe: a dark suit by day, a dinner jacket, or tailcoat in the evening.
 By the middle of the 19th century, modern cufflinks became popular.
 The shirt front as well as collar and cuffs covering areas of the most wear were made sturdier.
 This was practical but when clean and starched, collars and cuffs underscored the formal character of the clothing.
 However, they could be too stiff to secure the cuffs with a simple button.
 As a consequence, from the mid 19th century onward men in the middle and upper classes wore cufflinks.
 The industrial revolution meant that these could be mass-produced, making them available in every price category.